gabbywelson/chriszombik/src/content/posts/Can-AI-Do-My-Job-Yet-A-Fearless-Investigation--Part-2.md

   - CAIDMJY
 ---

-# Part 2: What is "my job"?

 *This post is part of a series.
 You can read Part 1 [here](https://www.chriszombik.com/blog/can-ai-do-my-job-yet-a-fearless-investigation--part-1 "").*

+# What is "my job"?

 ## I. Job Title